wu-benjamin/wombat-symx/README.md

 ### Update Project Dependencies

-To build the project, use:
+To update project dependencies, use:
 ```
 cargo update
 ```
-Note it is wise to backup your local dependencies incase an external dependency is updated in a breaking way and is not properly versioned.
+Note it is wise to backup your local dependencies in case an external dependency is updated in a breaking way and is not properly versioned.

 ## Runtime Execution